 “There is no statutory entitlement for an employee to be paid by their employer in the event that they are absent from work.”

 Until more is known about the virus, and a better method of prevention or treatments is found, workers are faced with the difficult dilemma that is deciding whether or not to self-isolate at their own expense to prevent a potential pandemic.

 Employees can only hope that their employer will be flexible when it comes to absences and dealing with the prevention and spread of the COVID-19 virus.
-If you have questions about work-related accidents, you might want to speak with a qualified work site accident attorney for information and guidance.
+If you have questions about work-related accidents, you might want to speak with a qualified work site accident attorney for information and guidance, check this out.